xiuyu-lana/Data_Mining_Project_Group_19/Readme.md

 During the hyperparameetr tuning, totally 24 models were trained (on the same 55000 samples) and validated (on the same 5000 samples). \
 According to the validation F1 score, the best hyperparameter setting is **(C = 25, kernel = 'rbf')**, with an F1 score of **0.929**.

-## Test Performance of Our Final Model
+## Test Performance
+Evaluate the performance of our final model using the untouched testing dataset.
 Classification report:

                 precision    recall  f1-score   support